chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/01-rolling-deployment-demo.md

 # Rolling Deployment Demo Workflow

-These steps are to be executed from the boostrap node itself!
+These steps are to be executed from your local machine!

-## 1. Navigate to the repository directory on the server
+## 1. Navigate to the repository directory on your machine.

 ```
-$ cd /root/hands-on-with-kubernetes-workshop
+$ cd /[WHEREVER CLONED THIS REPO]/GKE-hands-on-training
 ```

 ## 2. Execute the Kubernetes service and first deployment